 About Save Democracy in America

-Democracy Dollars was invented by two Yale Law School professors, Bruce Ackerman and Ian Ayres, in their book Voting with Dollars (Yale University Press).
-The concept is straightforward: right now, the biggest problem with our political system is that election campaigns are extremely expensive, and candidates get the money for their campaigns from the people who have it – big business and a small number of very wealthy individuals (organized labor donates a significant but much smaller fraction of this money).
+Democracy Dollars was invented by two Yale Law School professors, Bruce Ackerman and Ian Ayres, in their book Voting with Dollars.
+The concept is straightforward: right now, the biggest problem with our political system is that election campaigns are extremely expensive, and candidates get the money for their campaigns from people who can give it in very large sums – big business and a small number of very wealthy individuals (organized labor donates a significant but smaller fraction of this money).
 These high-dollar campaign donors are the only Americans with real influence in our politics.
 If they want to stay in office, politicians no longer listen to the voters.
 They listen to their donors.

 We will fix this problem by letting the voters be the donors who really count.
 For every federal election, the government would give each registered voter an online account of campaign cash – $100 per voter in presidential election years, $50 for the cheaper congressional midterms.
 The voters can’t spend this money for personal use.
 Instead, they will be able to go online and send these Democracy Dollars to the candidates they want to support.
-Every competent candidate will be able to fund a fully competitive campaign with money from the voters, and no candidate will have any excuse for taking big donations from special interests.
-If any candidate does, his or her opponent can say: “My opponent would rather serve pressure groups than serve the American people.”
+Every capable candidate will be able to fund a competitive campaign with money from the voters, and no candidate will have any excuse for taking big donations from special interests.
+If any candidate does, his or her opponent will say: “My opponent would rather serve pressure groups than serve the American people.”
 Everyone will still be allowed to donate as much as they want, but any candidate who takes big money from outside the Democracy Dollars system will pay a heavy political price.
-Once they get to Washington, our politicians will serve us, the American people, the way it’s supposed to work in a democracy.
+Once they get to Washington, politicians will serve us, the American people, as our Constitution says they should.

-Big money has not only taken your vote away.
+Big money has not only stolen our voice in Washington.
 It has broken our political system.
 There are thousands of major donors, and each one has some ability to block policies they don’t like.
-The result is a government which is enormously wasteful and can’t get anything done, so it doesn’t even work for the donors.
-For example, we can’t make healthcare cheaper because insurance companies and drug manufacturers use their political clout to keep costs high and ensure their profits, and we can’t cut the cost of doctors’ malpractice insurance, because trial lawyers make major campaign contributions.
-Since they know that politicians don’t listen to them and don’t respect them, the American people are very angry about politics, and they turn their anger on Americans who belong to the opposing political party.
-Because neither politicians nor the media explain the money problem, most of us do not understand that other Americans are not our enemy – our enemy is the money which broke our government and stole our vote.
+The result is a government which is enormously wasteful and can’t get anything done.
+For example, we can’t make healthcare cheaper because insurance companies and drug manufacturers use their political clout to keep costs high and ensure their profits.
+Even worse, insurance companies second-guess doctors and make us all jump through hoops to get the care we need.

 Founder and Executive Director of Save Democracy in America is Dan McMillan, a writer based in New York City.